 - Fatigue.

-Workers are not just permanent employees but also temporary, part-time and volunteer employees, contractors and anyone carrying out tasks for your organisation in premises controlled by the employer using DSE provided.
+Those at risk are not only permanent employees but also temporary, part-time and volunteer employees, contractors and anyone carrying out tasks using DSE.

 Who do the regulations apply to?

-The Health and Safety (Display Screen Equipment) Regulations 1992 apply to all workers who rely on DSE to undertake their work and which forms a significant part of their daily activities for continuous or extended periods.
+The Health and Safety (Display Screen Equipment) Regulations 1992 apply to all workers who use DSE for continuous or extended periods.

-The Display Screen Equipment Regulations 1992 apply to workers dependent on DSE devices to work, whether they are based in the office, working from home, remote working, or working offsite or using tablets for carrying out work tasks.
+The regulations apply to workers dependent on DSE devices to work, whether they are based in the office, working from home, remote working, or working offsite using tablets to carry out work tasks.

 The regulations also apply to workers who rely on mobile phones for their work.

-Employers are required to undertake risk assessments to ensure safe working conditions for their teams and comply with legislation and improve wellbeing and reduce risk.
+Employers are required to undertake DSE risk assessments to ensure safe working conditions for their teams and comply with legislation.
+Mandatory requirements for employers include:

 Undertaking a DSE workstation assessment

 In general, DSE assessments must be conducted by someone competent whenever significant changes are made to the equipment, work environment or the nature of the work.
-For example, if an employee switches roles and is required to carry out more tasks using DSE than previously or moves location or commences agile working, for example.
+For example, a DSE assessment is required if an employee switches roles and is required to carry out more tasks using DSE than previously or moves location or commences agile working.

-Employers must plan work so that employees take regular breaks or changes of activity from working at their workstation; studies have shown that taking short and frequent breaks, five minutes every hour or so, have a much better effect on productivity and employee morale than taking longer intervals after a few hours.
+Employers must plan work so that employees can take regular breaks or carry out an activity away from their workstation.
+Studies have shown that taking short and frequent breaks, five minutes every hour or so, have a much better effect on productivity and employee morale than taking longer intervals after a few hours.

 Employers can install break-monitoring software to encourage workers to take breaks from their screens and motivate them to stand, walk or stretch, which may help reduce musculoskeletal problems.